Wi-Fi Alliance: Miracast

 Miracast, introduced in 2012, is a standard for wireless display connections from devices such as laptops, tablets, or smartphones.
 Its goal is to replace cables connecting from the device to the display.

 Wi-Fi Aware

-Wi-Fi Aware is an interoperability certification program announced in January 2015 that enables device users, when in the range of a particular access point or another compatible device, to receive notifications of applications or services available in the proximity.
+Wi-Fi Aware or Neighbor Awareness Networking (NAN) is an interoperability certification program announced in January 2015 that enables device users, when in the range of a particular access point or another compatible device, to receive notifications of applications or services available in the proximity.
 Later versions of this standard included new features such as the capability to establish a peer-to-peer data connection for file transfer.

 Fears were voiced immediately in media that it would be predominantly used for proximity marketing.

 Wi-Fi Location

 Wi-Fi Location is a type of Wi-Fi positioning system, and the certification could help providing accuracy to in-door positioning.

 TDLS

 TDLS, or Tunneled Direct Link Setup, is "a seamless way to stream media and other data faster between devices already on the same Wi-Fi network" based on IEEE 802.11z and added to Wi-Fi Alliance certification program in 2012.
 Devices using it communicate directly with one another, without involving the wireless network's router.